vmware-tanzu/tanzu-dev-portal/content/blog/deploying-kubernetes-apps-using-tap-tsm/index.md

 Assuming you are using a GitOps workflow with your build cluster, once the workloads have been successfully built, the deployment information will be pushed to your GitOps repository.

-**NOTE:** If you execute the instructions above without pull requests in the GitOps workflow, it is possible that the `config-writer` pods that commit deployment information to the GtiOps repository may fail due to concurrency conflicts.
+**NOTE:** If you execute the instructions above without pull requests in the GitOps workflow, it is possible that the `config-writer` pods that commit deployment information to the GitOps repository may fail due to concurrency conflicts.
 A dirty (but usable) workaround for this is to delete the failed workloads from the build cluster and re-run the command provided in the instructions above.

 #### Service and resource claim installation